KikiDow/Interactive-Frontend-project/README.md

 * The application contains a **Game Finish Sequence**.
 This sequence is presented to the user if they successfully complete the game.
 It is intended to evoke a sense of achievement and to entertain the user.

+## Features To Implement
+* I would like to develop a "High Scores" board that would allow users to keep a record of their best performance in the game.
+* On occassions were a user has completed the game, I would like to be able to generate a fun digital "certificate of achievement" that the user can share on their social media streams.
+* To improve the appearance of the current game, I would use percentage attribute values for the height and width values for the main game board.
+THis woul dbe done to make the application more responsive to small mobile devices.

 ## Tecnologies Used
 - HTML